tataraba/iesl/README.md

 ## Usage <a name = "usage"></a>

-You can then start the application by running the following command:
+You can then start the application by running the following command(s):

 ```
+# using just
+just go

+# or, make sure you've activated your virtual environment
 uvicorn app.main:app --reload
 ```

-This will create sqlite tables and generate the main page.
+Your first time, this will create SQLite tables and generate the main page.
 This section will be updated as progress continues.

 ## Testing <a name = "testing"></a>